henrywhy/Stalker/README.md

 This is my own operating system project, called "Stalker OS".

-I am a student from Hohai University in Nanjing, China.
+I was a student from Hohai University in Nanjing, China.

+Now, I am working as a software enigneer in Shanghai.
 ===============================================================================================
 ![Screenshot](/screenshot/psb.gif)
 ===============================================================================================